Application Features Example

 qt6_add_qml_module(

-URI "SystemUi"
+URI "Crash"

 NO_PLUGIN

-QML_FILES main.qml
+QML_FILES crashapp.qml

 )

 The default "qt/qml" resource prefix is used here.
 By providing the NO_PLUGIN keyword, only a dynamic backing library is created.
 A QML plugin is unnecessary since the library will be loaded explicitly (see below).
-To keep it simple, the module is kept in a directory with the same name as its URI (SystemUi).
-Two images and the main.qml file is added to the module (there is no C++ code used, though).
+To keep it simple, the module is kept in a directory with the same name as its URI (Crash).
+The crashapp.qml file is added to the module, in addition to the C++ file terminator1.cpp.
+The generated library is loaded explicitly when the application starts through the following lines in apps/Crash/info.yaml:

 runtimeParameters:

-resources: [ "libcrashmodule" ]
+resources: [ "Crash_module" ]

 It provides the crashapp.qml file, which is the application's main QML file and the Terminator1 QML singleton type.